 Disclosures of Consumer Information

-Each year City Vision College publishes several disclosures of consumer information.
+Each year City Vision University publishes several disclosures of consumer information.
 This notice is published yearly by July 1.
-These disclosures can all be found on the City Vision College web site.
+These disclosures can all be found on the City Vision University web site.

 1) Tuition and Other Institutional Charges and Financial Assistance Available to Enrolled Students

-Interested individuals can find information concerning tuition and fee charges, estimates of books, refund policies, return of Title IV repayment policies, schedules, student deferment information, and procedures for officially withdrawing from the institution in the official College Catalog.
-There are also sections of the college web site dedicated to these topics:
+Interested individuals can find information concerning tuition and fee charges, estimates of books, refund policies, return of Title IV repayment policies, schedules, student deferment information, and procedures for officially withdrawing from the institution in the official University Catalog.
+There are also sections of the university web site dedicated to these topics:

 - The Tuition and Fees page has details of financial charges to students and refund policies.

 - The Financial Aid page describes the various types of tuition assistance available to students.

 - See the Academic Calendar for a schedule of when courses are offered.